keptsecret/app-demo/README.md

 Image files are being used from file selection (see section below)

 ---
-The AI's answer can be shown by changing the label's text field
+The correct answer can be received from the server-side (no request methods yet) into data field **realAnswer** in file *Home.vue*
+The player's answer is received from the player's choice in *AnswerCloud.vue* to **answer** in *Home.vue*

-- change by accessing the data field **AIanswer** in file *Home.vue*
+The AI's answer can be changed by accessing the data field **AIanswer** in *Home.vue*
 ---
 The **Reveal** button can only be used once, and then it disappears
-User has to enter text into the field
-~~There is no current mechanic of comparing the answers~~
+User picks out answer from word cloud in the bottom right of the panel

-Percentage of image increases if the player gets the answer wrong from 20% to 40%, then 40% to 60%.
+Percentage of image increases if the player chooses the wrong answer, from 20% to 40%, then 40% to 60%.
 If player gets the answer correct, the results will be shown and the full image will be revealed.
-If the player gets the answer wrong at 60%, then the round is over and full image will be shown.
+If the player chooses the wrong answer at 60%, then the round is over and full image will be shown.

 The player can go to the **NEXT** image if their answer is correct or if they've answered wrong 3 times
 - doesn't refresh the page